jaydenwilliams-cyber/Sysmon-Detection-Lab/README.md

 ## Proof of Logging

 Event ID 1 recorded:

 - Image: powershell.exe
 - CommandLine: powershell -Command "Get-Process"
 - Log Name: Microsoft-Windows-Sysmon/Operational

-This confirms Sysmon successfully logged process creation activity.
+This confirms Sysmon successfully logged process creation activity and captured full command line arguments for analysis.

 ## Detection Use Case

 ### Scenario

-An analyst wants to detect suspicious PowerShell activity on a Windows endpoint.

-PowerShell is commonly abused by attackers for reconnaissance, lateral movement, and execution of malicious scripts.
+An analyst investigates potential misuse of PowerShell on a Windows endpoint.
+PowerShell is commonly abused by attackers for execution, reconnaissance, and lateral movement.

 ### Detection Logic

 Monitor Sysmon Event ID 1 (Process Creation) for:

-- Image: powershell.exe
+- Execution of powershell.exe
-- Suspicious command line arguments
+- Suspicious or encoded command line arguments
-- Encoded commands
 - Execution from unusual parent processes

 ### Example from This Lab